The many flavors of SharePoint 2010

 SharePoint Server 2010

 Microsoft SharePoint Server 2010 adds collaboration features to the Foundation edition that allows it to tie into data repositories outside of SharePoint (including Lotus Notes).
 SharePoint Server 2010 also adds more management features and supports more users.
-Thankfully, there is also a migration path from MOSS 07 to SharePoint Server 2010.
-Disclaimer: Depending on how much customization you have in your hosted MOSS 07 environment, your path may have a few more potholes than the average Joe.
+Thankfully, there is also a migration path from SharePoint 2007 to SharePoint Server 2010.
+Disclaimer: Depending on how much customization you have in your SharePoint 2007 environment, your path may have a few more potholes than the average Joe.